How To Write A Research Proposal

-5 Essential Ingredients For A Dissertation Or Thesis Research Proposal
+5 Essential Ingredients For A Top-Notch Dissertation Or Thesis Proposal

 Writing up a strong research proposal for a dissertation or thesis is much like a marriage proposal.
 It’s a task that calls on you to win somebody over and persuade them that what you’re planning is a great idea.
 An idea they’re happy to say ‘yes’ to.
 This means that your dissertation proposal needs to be persuasive, attractive and well-planned.
 In this post, I’ll show you how to write a winning dissertation proposal, from scratch.